 IWDA Commitment to Diversity, Inclusion and Anti-Racism

 IWDA’s Board and staff is committed to addressing racial injustice wherever it pervades, including within our own organisation.
-We endeavour to listen, learn and act to become an explicitly anti-racist feminist organisation.
+We endeavour to listen, learn and act to become an explicitly feminist, decolonial and anti-racist organisation where everyone is treated with dignity and respect.

 IWDA’s herstory is rooted in the international development sector – a sector with has often served as an instrument of neo-colonialism.
 We acknowledge that the struggle for racial justice is tied to the struggle to dismantle colonial agendas.
-As a Global North organisation partnering with Global South organisations, it is paramount we apply a de-colonising lens to our work.
+As an organisation in the Minority World, partnering with organisations in the Majority World, it is paramount we apply a decolonising lens to our work.

 As a feminist organisation, we must also reckon with the ways in which some feminist movements have excluded, marginalised and dismissed Women of Colour.
 IWDA is committed to intersectional feminism both internally and externally, and we see this as inextricably linked to our anti-racist and decolonising approach.

-This statement reflects IWDA’s journey to becoming a more inclusive and diverse organisation.
+This statement reflects IWDA’s journey to becoming a more dignity and equity centred organisation.
 This journey is core to our values and vision.
 We do not claim to have all the answers – far from it.
+We also acknowledge that we will make mistakes but we will take responsibility, look for ways to repair harm and learn from our mistakes to prevent them from happening again.
 We will continue to update this page as we listen, learn and act.

 We must firstly acknowledge that present-day Australia is built on a colonial legacy of oppression.
 As an Australian-based organisation, we acknowledge the deep and painful history of racism in Australia that stems from colonisation and continues to thrive in our institutions and communities today.
-We cannot talk about tackling racism without first committing to First Nations justice.
+We cannot talk about tackling racism without first committing to justice for Aboriginal and Torres Strait Islander peoples.

 IWDA is committed to applying an intersectional feminist lens to everything we do.
-While this statement is centred on our anti-racism agenda, we are committed to improving many forms of diversity and inclusion.
-This includes addressing the compounding experiences of discrimination that many women experience, based on their Aboriginality, age, physical or mental ability, socioeconomic status, gender diversity, sexual identity, religion and other identities.
+While this statement is centred on our feminist, decolonial and anti-racist agenda, we are committed to improving many forms of diversity and inclusion.
+This includes addressing the compounding experiences of discrimination that many women, transgender and gender diverse people experience, based on their Aboriginality, age, physical or mental ability, socioeconomic status, gender diversity, sexual identity, religion and other .

 We will keep our community of stakeholders updated on the commitments outlined in this statement, and we will continue to provide updates as our work progresses.